FrameMuse/bio/README.md

 - https://github.com/FrameMuse/StandoffCard
 - https://github.com/FrameMuse/StandoffRoll
 - Promocodes website - the website I started my career as I got money for this (couldn't find the codebase, it was 10 years ago)

+A few other projects may be listed in my [LinkedIn](https://www.linkedin.com/in/framemuse/).

 #### Side projects